Florika Fink-Hooijer

-Florika Fink-Hooijer (born 1962) is a Senior EU official at the European Commission.
-She leads the Directorate-General for the Environment, which under her helm became a trailblazer for advancing the green transformation putting circularity and resource efficiency at the heart of the EU sustainability and competitiveness agenda.
+Florika Fink-Hooijer (born 1962) is a senior EU official at the European Commission.
+She is director-general of the Health Emergency Preparedness and Response Authority (DG HERA).

 Florika Fink-Hooijer joined the European Commission in 1990 and has held various high level and senior management posts in the area of external (bilateral) policy as well as foreign and security policy, humanitarian aid, disaster risk reduction and environmental protection.

 Early life and education

 Fink-Hooijer was born in Darmstadt, West Germany, and raised in West Berlin.
 She is the second of three children born to Dr. Bertold Fink, a supreme court judge at the Federal Administrative Court of West Germany (Bundesverwaltungsgericht), and Margret Fink (originally Witte), a senior business teacher (Gewerbeoberstudienrätin).

 Fink-Hooijer pursued her legal studies at the Rheinische Friedrich-Wilhelms-Universität Bonn and at the Université de Lausanne.
 She went on to complete a Master of Laws (LL.M.) in International and Comparative Law from the Vrije Universiteit Brussel.

 Subsequently, she obtained a Ph.D. in copyright law from the Free University of Berlin, with a dissertation focusing on the subject of immediate termination in copyright contract law.

 Prior to joining the European Commission, she worked at the law firms of Nordemann, Vinck & Hertin in Berlin, and De Brauw Blackstone Westbroek in The Hague.